-Consolidation Principles--The consolidated financial statements include the accounts of Twin Disc, Incorporated and its wholly and partially owned domestic and foreign subsidiaries.
+Consolidation Principles-The consolidated financial statements include the accounts of Twin Disc, Incorporated and its wholly and partially owned domestic and foreign subsidiaries.
 Certain foreign subsidiaries are included based on fiscal years ending May 31, to facilitate prompt reporting of consolidated accounts.
 The Company also has a noncontrolling interest in a Japanese joint venture, which is consolidated based upon a fiscal year ending March 31.
 All significant intercompany transactions have been eliminated.

 Translation of Foreign Currencies-The financial statements of the Company's non-U.S. subsidiaries are translated using the current exchange rate for assets and liabilities and the weighted-average exchange rate for the year for revenues and expenses.
 The resulting translation adjustments are recorded as a component of accumulated other comprehensive income (loss), which is included in equity.
 Gains and losses from foreign currency transactions are included in earnings.
-Included in other income (expense) are foreign currency transaction losses (gains) of \$1,141,000, (\$571,000) and (\$328,000) in fiscal 2011, 2010 and 2009, respectively.
+Included in other income (expense) are foreign currency transaction (gains) losses of (\$1,103,000), \$1,141,000 and (\$571,000) in fiscal 2012, 2011 and 2010, respectively.

-Receivables-Trade accounts receivable are stated net of an allowance for doubtful accounts of \$2,093,000 and \$1,792,000 at June 30, 2011 and 2010, respectively.
+Receivables--Trade accounts receivable are stated net of an allowance for doubtful accounts of \$2,194,000 and \$2,093,000 at June 30, 2012 and 2011, respectively.
 The Company records an allowance for doubtful accounts provision for certain customers where a risk of default has been specifically identified as well as provisions determined on a general basis when it is believed that some default is probable and estimable but not yet clearly associated with a specific customer.
 The assessment of likelihood of customer default is based on a variety of factors, including the length of time the receivables are past due, the historical collection experience and existing economic conditions.
-The current conditions in the global credit markets may reduce a customer's ability to access sufficient liquidity and capital to fund their operations and render the Company's estimation of customer defaults inherently uncertain.
-While the Company believes current allowances for doubtful accounts are adequate, it is possible that the adverse impact of the global credit crisis may cause higher levels of customer defaults and bad debt expense in future periods.
+Various factors may adversely impact our customer's ability to access sufficient liquidity and capital to fund their operations and render the Company's estimation of customer defaults inherently uncertain.
+While the Company believes current allowances for doubtful accounts are adequate, it is possible that these factors may cause higher levels of customer defaults and bad debt expense in future periods.

 Fair Value of Financial Instruments--The carrying amount reported in the consolidated balance sheets for cash, trade accounts receivable, accounts payable and short term borrowings approximate fair value because of the immediate short-term maturity of these financial instruments.
-The fair value of the Company's 6.05% Senior Notes due April 10, 2016 was approximately \$19,589,000 and \$22,977,000 at June 30, 2011 and 2010, respectively.
-The fair value of long-term debt is estimated by discounting the future cash flows at rates offered to the Company for similar debt instruments of comparable maturities.
-This rate was represented by the US Treasury Three-Year Yield Curve Rate (0.81% and 1.00% for fiscal 2011 and 2010, respectively), plus the current add-on related to the Company's revolving loan agreement (2.00% and 3.00% for fiscal 2011 and 2010, respectively) resulting in a total rate of 2.81% and 4.00% for fiscal 2011 and 2010, respectively.
+The fair value of the Company's 6.05% Senior Notes due April 10, 2016 was approximately \$15,768,000 and \$19,589,000 at June 30, 2012 and 2011, respectively.
+The fair value of the Senior Notes is estimated by discounting the future cash flows at rates offered to the Company for similar debt instruments of comparable maturities.
+This rate was represented by the US Treasury Three-Year Yield Curve Rate (0.41% and 0.81% for fiscal 2012 and 2011, respectively), plus the current add-on related to the Company's revolving loan agreement (1.50% and 2.00% for fiscal 2012 and 2011, respectively) resulting in a total rate of 1.91% and 2.81% for fiscal 2012 and 2011, respectively.
 See Note G, "Debt" for the related book value of this debt instrument.
-The Company's revolving loan agreement approximates fair value at June 30, 2011.
+The Company's revolving loan agreement approximates fair value at June 30, 2012.
+If measured at fair value in the financial statements, long-term debt (including the current portion) would be classified as Level 2 in the fair value hierarchy, as described in Note M.